-[5.31] A Friendly unit may move through hexes occupied by other Friendly units (at no extra Movement Point cost), but may not end the Movement Phase stacked in the same hex with another Friendly unit.
-Stacking is prohibited.

-[5.32] There is no limit to the number of Friendly units that can pass through a single hex in one Game-Turn.

-[5.33] Friendly controlled hexes never interfere with Friendly movement.
+- [5.31] A Friendly unit may move through hexes occupied by other Friendly units (at no extra Movement Point cost), but may not end the Movement or Combat Phases stacked in the same hex with another Friendly unit.
+Stacking is prohibited. - [5.32] There is no limit to the number of Friendly units that may pass through a single hex in a Game-Turn. - [5.33] Friendly-controlled hexes never interfere with Friendly movement.